TouchSeyha/DailyNewsApp/README.md

-# News App
+# DailyNews App
 Final Project for University of Cambodia,
 Evening Class.

 ### Project Overview

-The goal is to create a News Feed app which gives a user regularly-updated news from the internet related to a particular topic, person, or location.
+The goal is to create a DailyNews Feed app which gives a user regularly-updated news from the internet related to a particular topic, person, or location.

 ### Features